mmry3/livestream-Record-w.tv/README.md

 ```

 ## Powershell:
-Record in current directory there is script.
+Record in current directory where is script.

-Can change interval check, in seconds.
+Interval check, in seconds.
 ```
 $CHECK_INTERVAL = 6
 ```